rdelga80/poke-project/STYLEGUIDE.md

     Also, differentiate between a page, or administrative component (i.e. a component that sections of a part of a page component), and child components.
 Page and administrative components should be the highest levels of components, and the main holders of data.

+4. Follow a Domain Driven Design architecture, not a Functional Design.
+I.e. Homepage vs User.
+A good rule of thumb is to design how a user would think about the site versus how a developer would think about the site.

 5. Preference for v-slots over Props

     To keep Components dumb, use v-slots over props.
 Have the uppermost component handle `$emits`, etc, to keep logic flows as independent as possible.